DoughnutsNCookies/JavaScript-DesignPatterns/Creational-Patterns/README.md

 ### 3. 👷 [Builder](./Builder)

-**Description:**
-The Builder pattern separates the construction of a complex object from its representation, allowing the same construction process to create different representations.
+Separates the construction of a complex object from its representation, allowing the same construction process to create different representations.

 **Use Case:**